MahdiTaherr/Combinatorial-Optimization-Codes/README.md

 # combinatorial-optimization
-some of more popular meta-heuristic algorithms coded in python
+some of most popular meta-heuristic algorithms coded in python